CSC207-UofT/course-project-not-a-team/WrittenDocument/Phase2/DesignDocumentPhase2.md

 ---

-Brief summary of each member's work since phase 1
+Brief summary of each member's work since phase 1(progress report)

     Jingquan Cao, github name: J-D-CONNOR: My major code work on phase 2 is implementation of auto harvest feature and rearranging files so our project's github repo looks cleaner.
 As for a significant pull request of mine, I think #137 is the desired one since